Binghamton-University-CS/cs240-spring2023-gdb_valgrind/README.md

   - The program will run as if it was invoked as ./*progName* <arg0> <arg1> …
 - Note that the program stopped running at line 9.
 We can inspect our Fraction object f3 by
   - **(gdb) print f3**  **OR**  (gdb) p f3
-- Let’s go inside the copy constructor
+- Let’s go inside the object
   - **(gdb) step**  **OR**  (gdb) s
 - If you lose track of where you are in your code, you can use list to show the surrounding code
   - **(gdb) list**  **OR**  (gdb) l